18F/https/configuration/elb.md

 Amazon ELBs default to 1024-bit DH parameters, which reduces the security and privacy of our TLS connections.

-nginx also defaults to 1024-bit, which is why 18F's nginx SSL configuration [points to a larger pre-generated dhparams file](https://github.com/18F/ssl-standards/blob/master/nginx/ssl.rules#L42-L47).
+nginx also defaults to 1024-bit, which is why 18F's nginx SSL configuration [points to a larger pre-generated dhparams file](https://github.com/18F/tls-standards/blob/master/nginx/ssl.rules#L42-L47).

 See [this question on dhparams](https://security.stackexchange.com/questions/38206/can-someone-explain-a-little-better-what-exactly-is-accomplished-by-generation-o), [this article on DH ciphersuites](http://vincent.bernat.im/en/blog/2011-ssl-perfect-forward-secrecy.html), and [this post on dhparams in Apache](http://blog.ivanristic.com/2013/08/increasing-dhe-strength-on-apache.html) for more details.

 #### OCSP Stapling

 Amazon ELBs do not support [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling).
-OCSP stapling is a method to check whether the SSL certificate for a website has been revoked, at the very same time as you connect to the website.
-The revocation data is "stapled" to the SSL response at connection time.
+OCSP stapling is a method to check whether the TLS certificate for a website has been revoked, at the very same time as you connect to the website.
+The revocation data is "stapled" to the TLS response at connection time.

-Without OCSP stapling, browsers which do revocation checking (e.g. Firefox, but [not](https://www.imperialviolet.org/2011/03/18/revocation.html) [Chrome](https://www.imperialviolet.org/2014/04/19/revchecking.html)) have to hit a web API that SSL certificate authorities provide, that offer a list of revoked certificates.
+Without OCSP stapling, browsers which do revocation checking (e.g. Firefox, but [not](https://www.imperialviolet.org/2011/03/18/revocation.html) [Chrome](https://www.imperialviolet.org/2014/04/19/revchecking.html)) have to hit a web API that TLS certificate authorities provide, that offer a list of revoked certificates.
 Doing this is slow, has poorer security properties, and is a privacy leak (as it shares browsing data with CAs).

 OCSP stapling is not a new technology, but it's still not widely implemented.
 There are a couple of standards in the works that would make OCSP better and more useful: